-The Indian documentary may be traced back to the 'Factual films' or Topicals as they were called, of Harishchandra Sakharam Bhatwadekar (Save Dada) who in 1899 shot a wrestling match and between two well-known wrestlers Pundalik Dada and Krishna Navi at Bombay's Hanging Gardens.
-A short followed this on the antics of monkeys - the first Indian 'documentaries.'
-In 1901 he made perhaps the first Indian newsreel of the public reception accorded to Ragunath P Paranjpye who had won a special distinction in Maths at Cambridge and in 1903 covered the great Durbar held in Delhi to celebrate the coronation of Edward VII.
+The Indian documentary may be traced back to the ‘factual films’ or Topicals as they were called, of Harishchandra Sakharam Bhatwadekar (Save Dada), who in 1899 shot a wrestling match and between two well-known wrestlers Pundalik Dada and Krishna Navi at Bombay’s Hanging Gardens.
+A short followed this on the antics of monkeys – the first Indian ‘documentaries.’
+In 1901, Bhatwadekar made perhaps the first Indian newsreel of the public reception accorded to Ragunath P Paranjpye who had won a special distinction in Maths at Cambridge and in 1903 covered the great Durbar held in Delhi to celebrate the coronation of Edward VII.

-Initially these 'Factual films' were confined to the installation functions and weddings of Maharajas, Dusserah Festivals, day-to-day life of people in various parts of India, snippets from Parsi Theatre etc. Dadasaheb Phalke though known as the father of the Indian fiction film did try his hand at this genre of 'Factual filmmaking.'
-He even made a documentary Chitrapat Kase Taya Kartat (How Films are made) in 1917 wherein he showed himself directing the cast, shooting and editing a film!
+Initially these ‘factual films’ were confined to the installation functions and weddings of Maharajas, Dusserah Festivals, day-to-day life of people in various parts of India, snippets from Parsi Theatre etc. Dadasaheb Phalke, though known as the father of the Indian fiction film, did try his hand at this genre of non-fiction filmmaking.
+He even made a documentary Chitrapat Kase Taya Kartat (How Films are made) in 1917, wherein he showed himself directing the cast, shooting and editing a film!

 In 1920, a newsreel was made of the funeral procession and cremation of Lokmanya Tilak.
-Soon general sessions of the Indian National Congress were covered.
+Soon the general sessions of the Indian National Congress began to be covered.

 Some of the early topicals were films on the sessions of the Indian National Congress where leaders like Gandhiji addressed the nation, a solar eclipse, the Viceroy’s Cup Race, inauguration of the Tata hydroelectric station etc. Initially the cameramen of those days would get what scenes they could, then the photographically bad shots or camera stops would be removed and the scenes be joined together.
 There was little concept of editing leave alone creative editing.

-It was in the 1930s however about the same time that Robert Flaherty, Dr. John Grierson, Basil Wright were becoming aware off the theory and practice of Documentary Films that in India too the seeds began to germinate.
-Dr. P.V.
-Pathy (who had studied cinematography at ETPC, the predecessor of IDHEC, the premier school of cinematography in Paris and had made films on the city of Paris and in the Sahara), K.S.
-Hirelekar (who had studied the Culture Films in Germany) and D.G.
-Tendulkar (who had studied motion pictures in Moscow and Germany) brought the then latest concepts of the Documentary Film and laid the foundation of the Documentary Movement in India.
+It was in the 1930s however about the same time that Robert Flaherty, John Grierson, Basil Wright were becoming aware off the theory and practice of documentary films that in India too, the seeds began to germinate.
+Dr PV Pathy (who had studied cinematography at ETPC, the predecessor of IDHEC, the premier school of cinematography in Paris and had made films on the city of Paris and in the Sahara), KS Hirelekar (who had studied the Culture Films in Germany) and DG Tendulkar (who had studied motion pictures in Moscow and Germany) brought the then latest concepts of the Documentary Film and laid the foundation of the Documentary Movement in India.